edsonaraujobr/unitip/README.md

 ## 📋 Project

-Undefined is a RestFul API created with the purpose of helping college students by providing the necessary routes to create an application that provides tips.
+Unitip is a RestFul API created with the purpose of helping college students by providing the necessary routes to create an application that provides tips.
 <br>

 ## 💻 How to use